Skip to main content

 Replace a node in cluster with one or more shards – You can either use backup and restore or scale-out followed by a scale-in to replace the nodes.

-For more instructions on all these options see Actions You Can Take When a Node is Scheduled for Replacement page.
+For more instructions on all these options, please refer to the Actions You Can Take When a Node is Scheduled for Replacement page.

 To receive notifications, you can set up Amazon SNS notifications for significant events such as a scheduled replacement event.
-This can be achieved via the ElastiCache Management Console, under the Events section, or by using the describe-events API to check for the upcoming ElastiCache:NodeReplacementScheduled event.
+You can do this in the ElastiCache Management Console under the Events section or by using the describe-events API to check for the upcoming ElastiCache:NodeReplacementScheduled event.

 Yes, you can change your cluster’s maintenance window.
 For changing your maintenance window to a more convenient time later, you can use the API (ModifyCacheCluster or ModifyReplicationGroup) or click on Modify in the ElastiCache Management Console.